-Alcohol withdrawal is what the body goes through when an individual decides to suddenly stop drinking after heavy or prolonged alcohol use.
+Alcohol withdrawal is what the body goes through when an individual suddenly stops drinking after heavy or prolonged alcohol use.

-It can last days or weeks and can be extremely dangerous or even fatal in certain situations.
+It can last days or weeks and be extremely dangerous or even fatal in certain situations.

 Symptoms of alcohol withdrawal include:

 Alcohol has a sedating or depressant effect on the brain.
 Long-term drinkers are consistently exposed to the effects of alcohol.

 To compensate, the body will adjust its chemistry over time by producing stimulating chemicals like serotonin or norepinephrine in much larger quantities than normal and blocking the activity of other neurotransmitters such as GABA or noradrenaline.

 Among the most problematic is GABA.
 This is the body’s primary neuro inhibitory compound.
 It acts as the brake pedal when the nervous system becomes too active.

 When an alcoholic stops drinking alcohol, the tolerance that has formed by blocking the effects of GABA starts to push the body out of balance in the other direction.
 Animal studies have shown that the levels of GABA and glutamate are altered.